Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 Ellen goes off to relieve herself of jeans, sneakers are left at the door, they don't wear street shoes in the house.
 When she returns, this time it's clothing free.
 She stands next to Katya's chair, earns the tingle of free roaming hands.

-"I said you were getting me hot, figured I might as well get you hot.
-We can figure out how to cool down later."
+"I said you were getting me hot, we can figure out how to cool down later."

 Half way through, Katja says, "Won Ton zoup ees good.
 Shreemp wiz garlic also.
 How ees cheeken?"